Anderson, Ramírez facing suspensions after fight, 6 ejections in wild White Sox-Guardians brawl

 "It’s not funny, but boys will be boys,” said Guardians manager Terry Francona, who was ejected following the fracas, which began after Ramírez slid headfirst into second base between Anderson's legs.

-Anderson kept his tag on the back of Ramírez as he stood over and straddled him.
+Anderson kept his tag on Ramírez's back as he stood over and straddled him.
 Ramírez seemed irritated and, after getting up, he pointed his finger in Anderson’s face and yelled.
 The two then squared off like boxers in a ring.

-Anderson dropped his glove and threw the first punch and then another that missed before Ramírez countered with his haymaker to the Chicago star’s jaw, dazing him and knocking him on his rear end on the infield dirt.
+Anderson took off his glove and threw the first punch and then another that missed before Ramírez countered with his haymaker to the Chicago star’s jaw, dazing him and knocking him on his rear end on the infield dirt.

 "I felt I was able to land one,” Ramírez said through a translator.